 Today in Tribe History: August 30, 2007

-With two in scoring position and one out in the ninth, Joe Borowski gives up a groundout to tie the game.
-Cleveland wins it in the bottom of the inning with a one-out single from Martinez, a hit by pitch from Garko, a walk from Franklin Gutierrez with two outs to load the bases, and Lofton’s walk against reliever Rick White to end it.
+With two in scoring position and one out in the ninth, Joe Borowski gave up a groundout to tie the game.
+Cleveland won it in the bottom of the inning with a one-out single from Martinez, a hit by pitch from Garko, a walk from Franklin Gutierrez with two outs to load the bases, and Lofton’s walk against reliever Rick White to end it.

 The Indians improved to 76-57 with the win, maintaining a four and a half game lead over Detroit for first place in the AL Central.
 They will win a season-high eight games during their winning streak.

 The walk-off comes exactly one year to the date that Jhonny Peralta hit a two-out walk-off homer in the tenth inning to give the Indians a 3-2 come-from-behind win over the Toronto Blue Jays.